Geeklog-Core/geeklog/plugins/recaptcha/README.md

 ## UNINSTALL

-1. Log in to your Geeklog web site as a root user, go to the plugin editor and click on reCAPTCHA.
+1. Log in to your Geeklog website as a root user, go to the plugin editor and click on reCAPTCHA.
 If the unstall failed, examine Geeklog system errorlog for possible problems.
-2. Delete the two plugin directories created in the install process: <geeklog-dir>/plugins/recaptcha/ and <admin>/plugins/recaptcha/.
+2. Delete the two plugin directories created in the installation process: <geeklog-dir>/plugins/recaptcha/ and <admin>/plugins/recaptcha/.

 ## UPGRADE

-1. Log in to your Geeklog web site as a root user, go to the plugin editor and disable the reCAPTCHA plugin.
+1. Log in to your Geeklog website as a root user, go to the plugin editor and disable the reCAPTCHA plugin.
 2. Uncompress the recaptcha plugin archive and upload the resulting files as you did when you installed the plugin.
 3. Go to the plugin editor and Enable the reCAPTCHA plugin.
 Then, upgrade the plugin.